wikimedia/design-codex/packages/codex-docs/component-demos/lookup/lookup.md

 </template>
 </cdx-demo-wrapper>

-### With footer content
+### With "no results" content

-The `footer` slot can be used to display non-interactive content below the final menu item.
-For example, a "no result found" message can be conditionally displayed.
+A non-interactive "no results" message can be displayed via the `no-results` slot.
+If populated, this slot will automatically display when there are zero menu items.

 <cdx-demo-wrapper>
 <template v-slot:demo>